LubinKerhuel/hugo/content/post/pitot-build/index.md

 subtitle: Mechanic, electronic and performances of a Pitot-Darcy-Prandtl air-speed sensor embedded in a fixed-wing platform.

 # Project summary to display on homepage.
-summary: DIY miniature Pitot-tube with mechanic and electronics descriptions.
+summary: Miniature Pitot-tube with mechanic and electronics descriptions.
 In flight air-speed performance is compared to a GPS ground speed used as reference.
 Estimate wind strength and direction mixing GPS and Pitot outputs.

 authors:
 - Lubin